 Landlord liability insurance is basically a way to safeguard you in terms of money in case a tenant or guest tries to sue you for damages.
 Damages can range from financial strain, emotional stress to physical injury.
 This can also include, of course, death.

 Liability coverage is a basic offering in most landlord insurance policies.
-It can help pay for the costs if you’re found legally responsible if someone is found injured in your property or if you have to pay for damage you have caused to someone else’s property.
+It can help pay for the costs if you’re legally responsible when someone obtains injuries on your property.
+Or, if you have to pay for damage you have caused to someone else’s property.

-Landlord liability insurance is often called simply liability coverage.
-This is an insurance plan specially made for rental property owners.
-As the name states, landlord liability insurance is not to protect primary residences but this is specifically made to be leased out by the homeowners.
-Landlord liability insurance is your protection against any financial harm that may occur in case a visitor or resident plans to sue you for any damages which can come in different forms.
+Landlord liability insurance is simply liability coverage.
+This is an insurance plan, especially for rental property owners.
+Landlord liability insurance is not to protect primary residences.
+But, this is specifically made to be leased out by the homeowners.
+Landlord liability insurance is your protection against any financial harm that may occur.
+For example, in case a visitor or resident plans to sue you for any damages.
 These damages are financial problems, emotional offense, physical injury, and even death.

 Landlord liability insurance usually protects against all the things that traditional homeowner’s insurance policy protects against the following: